 Mobile ecommerce, or mcommerce, allows for making purchases on your smartphone or a tablet, wherever and whenever you want.

-Let’s have a look at top mobile commerce statistics that will inspire you to optimize your online store for shopping on mobile devices.
+Let’s have a look at the top mobile commerce statistics that will show you why it’s important to optimize your online store for shopping on mobile devices.